podlomar/directus-github-sso/README.md

-# directus-github-sso
+# Directus GitHub SSO

-Test repository for Directus SSO with GitHub
+This repo contains a minimal setup to reproduce an issue with GitHub SSO.